Central California wildfire burns out of control, threatens 100 homes

 SAN FRANCISCO A wildfire burning west of Yosemite National Park in central California threatened more than 100 homes on Tuesday as it raged out of control in brush left bone dry by severe drought, state fire officials said.

-California’s fire season has been particularly severe this year, with one of the worst droughts in the state’s history playing a key role in the size and number of wildfire outbreaks.

-The blaze that erupted on Monday afternoon has already charred more than 1,300 acres (526 hectares) and was burning on the southeastern shores of Lake McClure in Mariposa County, according to the California Department of Forestry and Fire Protection.
+The blaze, which erupted on Monday afternoon, has already charred more than 900 acres and was burning on the southeastern shores of Lake McClure in Mariposa County, according to the California Department of Forestry and Fire Protection.

-Five firefighters have been injured battling the blaze, including one who suffered serious lacerations in a chainsaw accident, said Cal Fire spokesman Daniel Berlant.

-That firefighter was taken to hospital, Berlant said, but his condition was not known.
-Injuries to the other four were minor, he added.

-Six air tankers and several helicopters have been brought in to fight the fire from the air, besides crews on the ground building containment lines and putting out hot spots, Berlant said.
+Nearly half a dozen air tankers and several helicopters have been brought in to combat the fire aerially, in addition to crews building containment lines and putting out hot spots on the ground, Berlant said.

+California’s fire season has been particularly severe this year, with the state’s ongoing drought, one of the worst in history, playing a substantial role in the size and number of wildfires sparking across the state.

 Since Jan.
 1, Cal Fire has responded to more than 1,500 wildfires, nearly double its five-year average over the same period.
-The department has hired additional seasonal firefighters across the state and bolstered fire gear earlier in the season than usual.
+The department has hired additional seasonal firefighters across the state and has bolstered fire equipment earlier in the season than normal.

 “The fire is still under investigation so we haven’t determined exactly what sparked it, but the drought is affecting how quickly it’s been able to grow,” Berlant said.